 In addition, money transfer providers have security systems in place.
 For instance, most providers have two-factor authentication (2FA) and Socket Security Layer (SSL) that safeguard transfers and user information from cybercrime.

-When making a transfer to Morocco, you need to bear in mind the following factors:
+When making a money transfer to Morocco, you need to bear in mind the following factors:

 Morocco is largely a free economy save for a few restrictions and currency controls.
 Transferring money into the country is simple, faster and cheaper because of the country’s relationship with the countries of origin.